Building Better Customer Experience

 • Provision of information support related to monsoon preparedness and flood prevention measures.

-• Briefing sessions to communicate flood prevention and management plans within the industrial estates, while also providing relevant supporting information.
+• The Company organized briefing sessions to communicate flood prevention and management plans within the industrial estates, while also providing relevant supporting information.

 Customer Needs and Expectations